Physical Review D

 © 2007 The American Physical Society

 Felder, Gary and Kofman, Lev, "Nonlinear Inflaton Fragmentation after Preheating" (2007).
-Faculty Publications.
-Paper 8.
+Physics: Faculty Publications, Smith College, Northampton, MA.